Animal Behavior & ConservationAbout the

 36 credits, 12 courses

-• The ABC MA program consists of seven required courses and five elective courses.
+• The ABC MA program consists of six required courses and six elective courses.

 • Each course carries three credits (except one and two credit independent research courses).